TheOdinProject/curriculum/javascript/introduction/problem_solving.md

 To demonstrate this workflow in action lets solve a common programming exercise, [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz)

 #### Understanding The Problem
-> Write a program takes a users input and prints the numbers from one to the number the user inputed.
+> Write a program takes a user's input and prints the numbers from one to the number the user entered.
 But for multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
 For numbers which are multiples of both three and five print "FizzBuzz".

 This is the big picture problem we will be solving.
 It's pretty simple so we may not need to reword it.
 But we can always make it clearer by rewording it.

-Write a problem that allows the user to enter a number, Print each number between one the number the user entered, but for numbers that divide by three cleanly without a remainder print "Fizz" instead.
+Write a problem that allows the user to enter a number, print each number between one the number the user entered, but for numbers that divide by three without a remainder print "Fizz" instead.
 For numbers that divide by 5 without a remainder print "Buzz" and finally for numbers that divide by both three and five without a remainder print "FizzBuzz".

 #### Plan
-Does your program have an interface? what will it look like?
+Does your program have an interface?
+What will it look like?
 Our FizzBuzz solution will be a command line program, so we don't need an interface.
 The only user interaction will be allowing users to enter a number.

-What inputs will your program have? will the user enter data or will you get input from somewhere else The user will enter a number from the command line.
+What inputs will your program have?
+Will the user enter data or will you get input from somewhere else?
+The user will enter a number from the command line.

 What's the desired output?